ikumen/today-i-learned/posts/til/minimum-spanning-tree.md

 ## How it works

-Prim's algorithm takes a set of vertices (e.g, graph) as input and simply returns a subset of edges between the vertices that forms a tree that:
+Prim's algorithm takes a set of vertices (e.g. graph) as input and simply returns a subset of edges between the vertices that forms a tree that:

 * includes every vertex
 * the sum of edge weights/distances is minimal